Frito-Lay Burns Clean with Propane Autogas

 Their fleet now has nearly 120 propane autogas powered Ford E350 vans with ROUSH CleanTech systems, and autogas refueling equipment installed on-site at several locations.

-Frito-Lay and their parent company PepsiCo committed to conserve fuel and reduce emissions of delivery trucks and sales cars.
-Their company worked towards achieving a 50% reduction in greenhouse gas emissions by 2017 through their sales and delivery fleet vehicles.
+Frito-Lay and its parent company, PepsiCo, committed to conserving fuel and reducing emissions from their delivery trucks and sales cars.
+Specifically, they aimed to cut greenhouse gas emissions through their sales and delivery fleet vehicles by 50% by 2017.

 “Propane autogas works well in our old gas vehicles.”